My Development Toolset 2019 for iOS 🛠

-Hello folks, I would like to update some of my toolset for 2018 that I use for iOS development tools, cloud service, websites, repos, libraries and some miscellaneous that I am still currently using.
+Hello folks, I would like to update some of my toolset for 2019 that I use for iOS development tools, open source apps, websites, repos, libraries and some miscellaneous that I am still currently using.

 This article will continue to be updated all year round.
-Some tools can be deleted, some others not.
-You can find some of the updates from my 2017 toolset and some new advice with the reasons behind.
+You can find some of the updates from my 2017 toolset to 2018 and some new advice with the reasons behind.

-- This year, I would like to add FASTLANE to number one.
-I highly recommend scan, match and gym features.
+- FASTLANE I highly recommend scan, match and gym features.

 - Injection, dynamically inserts Swift / Objective-C code into a running app.
 It does this without making any changes to your project.
 You can also use with AppCode.